Vegetarianism in Hinduism: Vegetarianism and caste

 M. N. Srinivas and other subsequent authors developed the idea of Sanskritisation, arguing that marginalised individuals and communities adopt vegetarianism in order to gain prestige or improve their status in the caste hierarchy.
-Amit Desai criticises this framework as a "misreading of the significance of vegetarianism result[ing] from a disengagement from the view of the subaltern".
+Amit Desai criticised the thesis as a "misreading of the significance of vegetarianism", arguing that vegetarianism among the subaltern groups is "not necessarily derivative of an elite worldview" but rather rooted in subaltern experience itself and that it addresses problems meaningful within their own lived worlds.